cap-js/docs/about/index.md

 ## Avoid Technical Debt

-There's a nice definition of technical debt found at this [glossary by ProductPlan](https://www.productplan.com/glossary/technical-debt/):

-*"Technical debt (also known as tech debt or code debt) describes what results when development teams take actions to expedite the delivery of a piece of functionality or a project which later needs to be refactored, or fixed.
-In other words, it’s the result of prioritizing speedy delivery over perfect code."* {.indent style="font-family:serif"}
+There are several definitions of technical debt found in media which all boil down to:

+Technical debt arises when speed of delivery is prioritized over quality. <br>The results must later be revised, thoroughly refactored, or completely rebuilt. {.quote}

-So, how could CAP help to avoid — or reduce the risks of — piling up technical debt?
+So, how could CAP help to avoid, or reduce the risks of piling up technical debt?

 ### Less Code → Less Mistakes <UnderConstruction/>

+Every line of code not written is free of errors. {.quote}

+Moreover:

+- Relieving app dev teams from overly technical disciplines not only saves efforts and time, it also avoids **severe mistakes** which can be made in these fields, for example, in tenant isolation and security.
+- **Best practices** reproduce proven solution patterns to recurring tasks, found and refined in successful application projects.
+- Having them **served out of the box** paves the path for their adoption, and hence reduces the likelihood of picking anti patterns instead.

 ### Single Points to Fix <UnderConstruction/>

+- Of course, we also make mistakes and errors in CAP
+- but we can fix them centrally and all CAP users benefit from that immediately
+- and as CAP has increasing adoption and great community, those bugs are frequently found and fixed by your peers in crime, before you encounter them yourselves.
+- ( note that this wouldn't be the case if we had chosen a code generator approach )

-### Minimized Lock-Ins <UnderConstruction/>
+### Minimized Lock-Ins

-### Evolution w/o Disruption
-{#evolution-wo-disruption}

 Keeping pace with a rapidly changing world of volatile cloud technologies and platforms is a major challenge, as today's technologies that might soon become obsolete.
 CAP avoids such lock-ins and shields application developers from low-level things like: